adamklingbaum/adamklingbaum/README.md

 **Developer Tools**: Git, npm, Webpack, Babel

 ## Projects
-- I am currently building a server and API to support a new wedding planning and registry application
+- Currently building: server and API to support a new wedding planning and registry application
-- Some of my other recent projects include a full-stack stock portfolio tracker and a microservice and API for a high-traffic e-commerce web application
+- Previously built: full-stack stock portfolio tracker; microservice and API for a high-traffic e-commerce web application
-- I am spending my time learning more about system design and advanced server-side concepts
+- Currently learning: system design and advanced server-side concepts